rezdm/FIXSniff/README.md

 # FIXSniff
 Parse FIX messages and display them in human-readable form

 I need a tool to display contents of FIX messages in human-readable form.
-About 20 years ago, while working in DeutscheBank, we had something Java-based for such purpose.
+About 20 years ago, we had something Java-based for such purpose.
 Trying to find it now -- no luck.
 Easier to quickly develop something.

 ```